JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

 Re-executing our checks and measuring their coverage gives us: All passing and 100% coverage.

-This problem happens because "traditional" code coverage aims at answering "is the production well-covered by the suite of checks?".
-The problem above is an example of the question "does the suite of checks cover well changes in the production code?"..
+This problem happens because "traditional" code coverage aims at answering "is the production code well-covered by the suite of checks?".
+The problem above is an example of the question "does the suite of checks cover well changes in the production code?".

 This subtle difference is crucial, because the first question is concerned with the current state of the production code, whereas the second question talks about _possible future states of the production code_.

-In the rest of this post we will investigate how to answer this second question.
+In the rest of this post we will investigate how to answer the second question.

 # What is Mutation Testing?

-Mutation Testing is an abstract testing technique that aims at investigating how systems would behave when something change.
+Mutation Testing is an abstract testing technique that investigates how systems would behave when something change.

 It can be instantiated is many ways.
 E.g., A/B testing focus on investigating how _users_ would react when certain _feature_ changes somehow.

-However, Mutation Testing is most of times referenced as a supplement to code coverage.
+However, Mutation Testing is, most of time, referenced as a supplement to code coverage.
 This interpretation is our concern in this post.

 Mutation Testing here is the process of spotting _"holes"_ in the unit check suite, which allow behavior changes in the production code go unchecked.

 Generally the Mutation Testing process is as follows:

-Input: The Original Program (OP) + A set of mutation heuristical operators (MHO)
+Input: The Original Program (OP) + A set of heuristical mutation operators (HMO)

-1 - For each MHO, apply it to the OP - resulting in a set of Mutated Programs (MP);
+1 - For each HMO, apply it to the OP - resulting in a set of Mutated Programs (MP);

-2 - For each MP, run *all* Tests;
+2 - For each MP, run **all** Tests;

 3 - Classify each MP as:

 3.1 - _"Surviving mutant"_ if all tests pass in (2).

 3.2 - _"Killed mutant"_ if at least one test failed in (2).

 {% include figure image_path="/assets/images/gentle_intro_mutation/mutation_testing_process.svg" alt="Mutation Testing Process" %}

+Let's explain the terms:

 _OP_ and _Test_ are self-explanatory.

-A Mutation Heuristical Operator is a standard way of changing behavior of code.
-As examples of MHO are changing boolean operators (replace _>=_ for _<_), invert negatives (replace _return i_ for _return -i_), or remove void method calls, as we did above.
+A Heuristical Mutation Operator is a standard way of changing behavior of code.
+As examples of HMO are changing boolean operators (replace _>=_ for _<_), invert negatives (replace _return i_ for _return -i_), or remove void method calls, as we did above.

-The heuristic characteristc of the MHO resides in the fact that they don't rely on the _context_ of a code statment.
+The heuristic characteristc of the HMO resides in the fact that they don't rely on the _context_ of a code statment.
 It doesn't know if the change will actually cause changes in the externally visible behavior.

-For instance, if we change how a boolean *unused* variable is calculated, we will not change the external results of a function.
+For instance, if we change how a **unused** boolean variable is calculated, we will not change the external results of a function.
 Also, in the expression _A OR B_, if A is always _true_ for our use cases, changing how B is calculated will not cause external visible changes.
-The idea of the heuristics is that they _usually_ cause valuable changes in the externally visible behavior.
+The advantange of the heuristics is that they _usually_ cause valuable changes in the externally visible behavior, and they can be performed by a computer, because of their repetitive nature.

 The existence of Surviving Mutants expose which pieces of code demand changes *in the suite of checks* so that the "real" changes will not go unchecked in the future.